 This Is Where You’ll Find The Oldest Tree in Canada

-This fact alone means that we’d have to measure almost every tree we see to truly know which one is the oldest.
-A task that could prove to be quite the challenge since finding a tree’s age can only be done by looking at its rings—the concentric circles you see on a stump when a tree’s been cut down.
+Since we can’t use a tree’s size as an indication of its age, this presents a challenge, since the only real measurement left is to look at a tree’s rings—the concentric circles you see on a stump when a tree’s been cut down.
 If you’re looking at a stump, though, you’re unfortunately finding out the age of Canada’s oldest dead tree.

 The “Old List”